nils-degroot/peeko/src/index.md

 I am a Software Engineer from the Netherlands.
 Skilled in backend development.

-Programming experiance includes but is not limited to:
+Programming experience includes but is not limited to:

 - Rust
 - Kotlin